 As a charter school board member, I see Common Core in our curriculum and it’s there because of the grants we have with the State.
 As a small school, the impact is less because we have filled in the gaps for education goals.
 But we are vigilant and work closely with our teachers to and education advisers to ensure we provide a full curriculum.
 Our public schools do not have this option of filling the gaps in their curriculum.

 It disturbs me to see teacher performance measures that are completely out of a teacher’s ability to control.
 Does a teacher have any control over parents?
-Does a teacher have any control on the students assigned to their classroom?
+Does a teacher have any control over the students assigned to their classroom?
 No, yet it is among their evaluation criteria.

 Another stunning revelation was teachers being tested in their specialty field.
 The tests had very little to do with what they were teaching or the students in their class.
 Yet, these teachers could not teach until they passed an unrelated, certification test.
 These teachers have numerous degrees and published papers.
 They work in the field and take each child’s education personally.
 Don’t be confused.
 I believe these teachers should maintain their expertise, but frivolous tests do nothing to improve education, a teacher’s expertise, or the classroom environment.